 (4) The exception in subregulation (3) also does not apply if the variation results, or the proposed variation would result, in a breach of any condition imposed by the Minister under section 11G(5).

-[Regulation 11D inserted in Gazette 23 Dec 2005 p.
+[Regulation 11D inserted: Gazette 23 Dec 2005 p.
 6255.]

 Division 2 — Enrolment, government schools